amitmse/in_Python_/Logistic Regression/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ### Logit function / Sigmoid Function:
-		Below shows probability to logit
+- Below shows probability to logit
 		Y 		= Exp(a + bX)/{1 + Exp(a + bX)}   = [1/{1 + Exp -(a + bX)}] = 1/(1+exp^-y)
 		1 - Y 		= Exp-(a + bX)/{1 + Exp-(a + bX)} =  1/{1 + Exp(a + bX)}    = 1/(1+exp^y)
 		Y/(1-Y)		= Exp(a + bX)/{1 + Exp(a + bX)}]/ [1/{1 + Exp(a + bX)}]     = Exp(a + bX) = exp^y
-		Log{Y/(1-Y)}	= a + bX (Apply log to convert non-linear relationship into linear relationship) If not clear then read from bottom to top (above 4 lines) to understand logit to probability.
+		Log{Y/(1-Y)}	= a + bX (Apply log to convert non-linear relationship into linear relationship)
+- If above not clear then read from bottom to top (above 4 lines) to understand logit to probability.

 - The sigmoid function is a mathematical function used to map the predicted values to probabilities which has a characteristic of S-shaped or sigmoid curve.
 - Logistic / logit function has the same property of a sigmoid function.
 - The sigmoid function takes any real number as input and output probabilities (a value between 0 to 1), which forms a S-shaped curve.
 - Due to Sigmoid function, Logistic Regression is not a Linear Regression model (Sigmoid introduces non-linearity).

 -----------------------------------------------------------------------------------------------------------------------

 ### Maximum Likelihood:
-	Finds parameter values that maximize the likelihood of making the observations given the parameters Pi = {Pr(Yi = 1/Xi) if Yi = 1}	= Pr^Yi         --> (P, Yi is a Bernoulli random variable) {1 - Pr(Yi = 1/Xi)  if Yi = 0}	= (1-Pr)^(1-Yi)	--> (1-P)
+- Finds parameter values that maximize the likelihood of making the observations given the parameters Pi = {Pr(Yi = 1/Xi) if Yi = 1}	= Pr^Yi         --> (P, Yi is a Bernoulli random variable) {1 - Pr(Yi = 1/Xi)  if Yi = 0}	= (1-Pr)^(1-Yi)	--> (1-P)

-	Likelihood function/Joint probability density function: (Yi is success and failure) = Product[(Pr^Yi){(1-Pr)^(1-Yi)}]
+- Likelihood function/Joint probability density function: (Yi is success and failure) = Product[(Pr^Yi){(1-Pr)^(1-Yi)}]

 Maximum likelihood estimation (MLE):
 - Logistic Regression uses Maximum likelihood estimation finds parameter values that maximize the likelihood of making the observations given the parameters.
 Linear regression uses Ordinary Least Squares (OLS) which finds parameter values that minimizing the error.
 - MLE allows more flexibility because it has fewer restrictions.

 -----------------------------------------------------------------------------------------------------------------------

 ### Log Likelihood Function:
-	(Applying Logs on likelihood equation and  product will become sum.
-Refer to property of LOG) = Sum[{Yi*Log(Pr)} + {(1-Yi)*Log(1-Pr)}] (Apply log in above eq. and simplify it. cost function/log loss) = Sum[Yi*Log(Pr) - Yi*Log(1-Pr) + Log(1-Pr)]
+- Apply Logs on likelihood equation and  product will become sum.
+Refer to property of LOG = Sum[{Yi*Log(Pr)} + {(1-Yi)*Log(1-Pr)}] (Apply log in above eq. and simplify it. cost function/log loss) = Sum[Yi*Log(Pr) - Yi*Log(1-Pr) + Log(1-Pr)]
 		= Sum[Yi*Log{Pr/(1-Pr)}] + Sum[Log(1-Pr)]